 Limitless replicative potential

 The mechanisms mentioned earlier do not fully how tumor cells can grow.
 Human cells have intrinsic limits on the number of times they can replicate in their lifetime.
 With each duplication of their genetic materials, cells accumulate errors and lose the protective caps at the end of the chromosomes, making it likely for them to disintegrate and die off.
-Therefore, the vast majority of cells don't replicate indefinitely, even in the presence of the necessary growth factors.
+Therefore, most cells don't replicate indefinitely, even with the necessary growth factors.
 The cells that do replicate indefinitely are termed immortal, and most tumor cells appear to be of that kind.
 Tumor cells achieve this immortality state by ensuring their chromosomes are not exposed or shortened with each passage.

 Sustained formation of blood vessels